 What’s red and rarer than a ruru?

 Meet the red admiral butterfly (Vanessa gonerilla gonerilla), an endemic species unique to New Zealand and as important as our kiwi and kauri.
-Known in Te Reo Māori as kahukura, meaning red cloak, this butterfly is a stunning emblem of our native biodiversity, but it has become a rare sight in recent decades.
+Known in Te Reo Māori as kahukura, meaning red cloak, this butterfly is a stunning emblem of our native biodiversity, but it had become a rare sight in recent decades.

 Where is the Red Admiral Found?

-Once a common feature of the local fauna, the red admiral has all but vanished from Auckland Tāmaki Makaurau.
+Once a common feature of the local fauna, the red admiral had all but vanished from Auckland Tāmaki Makaurau.
 Its decline coincided with the aerial insecticide spraying campaign (1996–2004) to eradicate the painted apple moth.
 Combined with urban development and the loss of wild spaces, these factors have made the butterfly a rare visitor to Auckland.

 Conservation Efforts

 The red admiral isn’t just beautiful - it plays an essential role in pollination and supports native bird species as part of their diet.
 To restore its presence in Auckland, we have been campaigning to increase awareness of this butterfly in an effort to rebuild local populations.
+And now the project will be rolled out to other parts of the country.

 Here is one way in which you can raise admirals (in this case yellows - but the method is more or less the same), thanks to Terry Smithers.